Qstreet/d3/d3Notes.md

 ### scaleSqrt()
 scaleSqrt is useful for sizing circles by area (rather than radius)

+### scaleLog()
+cannot have a .domain with 0. the domain ends must be something other than 0.

 ## Axes
 d3 axes are functions whose parameters you define.
 Scales return values but don't append to the screen.
 An axis function is called but doesn’t return a value like scales, but generates the visual elements of the axis, including lines, labels, and ticks.